Comprehensive Evaluation of GNN Training Systems: A Data Management Perspective: Data Transferring

 \subsection{Goals and Challenges}

-After the batch preparation step (vertex selection and sampled subgraphs generation), we need to extract the features of the selected vertices in a batch and then load the batch data to the GPU for NN computation.
-This data transfer is via the PCIe interface with constrained bandwidth (e.g., 16 GB/s on the PCIe x16 Gen3), which introduces a significant bottleneck in the data transfer between the CPUs and GPUs.
-The data transferring of GNN has the following special challenges. \begin{enumerate}[leftmargin=*]

-\item \textbf{Irregular memory access}.
+After the batch preparation step , we need to extract the features of the selected vertices in a batch and then load the batch data to the GPU for NN computation.
+The data transferring of GNN has the following special challenges. \begin{enumerate}[leftmargin=*] \item \textbf{Irregular memory access}.
 Compared with DNN, the random memory access pattern of GNN causes a large amount of random I/O overhead in feature extraction.

 \item \textbf{Redundant communication}.
 There are a large number of repeated vertices and edges between sampled subgraphs due to vertex dependencies.
 Unlike graph computation, vertices and edges in GNNs are represented as feature vectors, which usually have thousands of dimensions.
 Transferring these large and redundant vertex/edge features increases the burden of data transferring. \end{enumerate}